intel/pmem-csi/docs/design.md

 which are an alpha feature in Kubernetes 1.19 and supported by PMEM-CSI because they use the normal volume provisioning process.

-See [exposing persistent and cache volumes](install.md#expose-persistent-and-cache-volumes-to-applications) for configuration information.
+See [volume parameters](install.md#volume-parameters) for configuration information.

 ## Volume Size